EndPointCorp/end-point-blog/2025/10/adventures-in-vibe-coding-with-replit.md

 However, after reviewing the project for this post, I found that I misunderstood the issue in this prompt — no authentication is needed to GET `/api/products` on the demo API of End Point Ecommerce, the site was just disallowing this cross-origin request.
 Replit's agent went ahead and implemented the CORS change anyway, though it didn't correct my prompt.

-After a few more folloup prompts...
+After a few more followup prompts...

 ```
 Please use the "basePrice", "discountAmount", and "discountedPrice" keys that